Employment & Workplace Disputes

 There are both Federal and State laws that relate to discrimination, not to mention the general obligation to keep staff safe at work (including their mental health).

-Generally speaking, it will occur if an employer imposes or proposes to impose a term on a group including an employee with a certain attribute whereby the group can comply with the term but the person is unable to comply with the term because of their attribute and it is not reasonable.
+Generally speaking, discrimination will occur if an employer imposes or proposes to impose a term on a group including an employee with a certain attribute whereby the group can comply with the term but the person is unable to comply with the term because of their attribute and it is not reasonable.

 These attributes include: